-H5m-H7m.
-Other condition With this question we are looking for a serious or chronic condition the respondent may have or had that was not covered in the previous questions.
+Other condition With this question we are looking for a serious or chronic condition the Head/Wife/"Wife" may have or had that was not covered in the previous questions.

-These next questions determine the degree of difficulty the Head may have in performing basic activities of daily living, often called ADLs.
+These next questions determine the degree of difficulty the Head/Wife/"Wife" may have in performing basic activities of daily living, often called ADLs.
 These have been found to be valuable in assessing the potential need for long-term care, either at home or in an institution.
 If necessary, remind R that these questions refer to performing the activity without help from another person, and without special equipment.

-You may get a response indicating that Head "doesn't do" a certain activity, but not because a health condition prevents him/her from doing it (e.g., at H9f Head says "I never go outside, it's too dangerous here.")
-Record such answers in an [F2] note, but code the answer as NO. However, any item answered in such a way as to indicate that a health condition prevents Head from performing the activity without help should be coded a YES.
-For each such item H9a-g, a corresponding H10a-g asks whether someone helps Head with that activity.
+You may get a response indicating that Head/Wife/"Wife" "doesn't do" a certain activity, but not because a health condition prevents him/her from doing it (e.g., at H9f Head/Wife/"Wife" "never goes outside, it's too dangerous.")
+Record such answers in an [F2] NOTE and ENTER [5-NO].
+However, any item answered in such a way as to indicate that a health condition prevents Head/Wife/"Wife" from performing the activity without help should be [1-YES].
+For each such item H9a - H9g, a corresponding H10a - H10g asks whether someone helps Head/Wife/"Wife" with that activity.

-If R has already indicated that Head "can't do anything", or that he/she is incapacitated, you must still confirm answers to H9-H10g.
+If R has already indicated that Head/Wife/"Wife" "can't do anything," or that he/she is incapacitated, you must still confirm answers to H9 - H10g.